qfpl/reflex-realworld-workshop/SETUP.md

 In all cases, the end result of this process should look like this, with the skeleton workshop code running of http://localhost:8001 and the example code running on port 8000 and showing test data that involves ponies. :)

+Note that the example project is included in the workshop as a submodule, so if you checkout code, you only need to check out https://github.com/qfpl/reflex-realworld-workshop yourself!
+It's included as a submodule so that we can always keep the workshop and the examples pinned together so you don't accidentally have a newer/older example that could be confusing.

 ![Expected setup](expected_setup.png)

 If any of these steps don't work for you, please either file a github issue, [![Chat on Gitter](https://badges.gitter.im/reflex-realworld-workshop/community.svg)](https://gitter.im/reflex-realworld-workshop/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) or jump onto #qfpl on irc.freenode.net.